Understanding Hong Kong Accounting Standards

 Therefore, the HFRS does not apply to any non-profit activities in both the private and public sectors or those carried out by the government.

-Lastly, the general purpose financial statements apply to the information of different stakeholders such as creditors, employees, and shareholders as well as the public.
+Lastly, general-purpose financial statements apply to the information of different stakeholders, such as creditors, employees, shareholders, and the public.

-In some circumstances, companies limited by guarantee and private companies are eligible for optional reporting exemption under the new Companies Ordinance as of March 2012.
+In some circumstances, companies limited by guarantee and private companies are eligible for optional reporting exemption (as a financial reporting option) under the new Hong Kong Companies Ordinance as of March 2012.

 The Small and Medium-sized Entity Financial Reporting Framework (SME-FRF) and the FRS came into effect in 2014.

-According to the new SME-FRF, any entity that is not a company incorporated under the new Companies Ordinance as of March 2012 is subject to specific conditions under the jurisdiction of the place of its incorporation.
+According to the new SME Financial Reporting Framework, any entity that is not a company incorporated under the new Companies Ordinance as of March 2012 is subject to specific conditions under the jurisdiction of the place of its incorporation.

 Companies are also excluded from the reporting exemption if they do not meet certain requirements.